 How often should I do the lunge reach stretch?

 Daily practice is safe and effective.
-A 2025 study in the International Journal of Sports Physical Therapy found that performing a lunge-and-reach stretch daily for six weeks improved hip flexor length by nearly 6 degrees and increased gluteal power measured by single-leg broad jump distance.
-Consistency matters more than duration — 2-3 minutes daily is enough.
+A 2025 study in the International Journal of Sports Physical Therapy found that performing a lunge-and-reach stretch daily for six weeks improved hip flexor length by 5.92 degrees and increased gluteal power measured by single-leg broad jump distance by 12.39 cm.
+Consistency matters more than duration.
+Two to three minutes daily is enough.